LeoBertini/LeoBertini/README.md

 # Hi there!
-I'm Leo Bertini 🌊🪸🧑🏻‍💻
+I'm Leo Bertini 🧑🏻‍💻🌊🪸🩻

-- I'm an Oceanographer and proud computer geek interested in combining concepts across disciplines to develop new technologies to better understand the natural world.
+- I'm a marine scientist and proud computer geek.
+- I'm interested in combining concepts across disciplines to develop new technologies to better understand the natural world.
+- I'm currenty an early stage researcher at the Natural History Museum (UK) doing my PhD at the University of Bristol.
-- I'm currently developing advanced image processing pipelines to process 3D X-ray µCT data of coral skeletons and analyse changes in coral growth in understudied regions of SE Asia, as part of my PhD at the University of Bristol and the Natural History Museum (UK).
+- As part of my research, I am doing 3D photoshoots of many coral skeletons with very powerfull X-rays and developing advanced image processing pipelines coupled with AI to understand past changes in coral growth in understudied regions of SE Asia.
-- I also have a joint MSc in Marine Biological Resources by the University of Bergen (Norway) and the University of Ghent (Belgium) and a BSc in Oceanography from the University of São Paulo (Brazil).
+- I also have a joint MSc in Marine Biological Resources focused on Global Ocean Change and Future Seas by the University of Bergen (Norway) and the University of Ghent (Belgium) and a BSc in Oceanography from the University of São Paulo (Brazil).
 - Im my free time, I can be found underwater or reading about sustainable investing, carbon storage, carbon credits and the blue economy.

 ### Languages